carpentries/maintainer-onboarding/episodes/05-infrastructure.md

 but the lesson repository also contains source files in other folders:

 - the `instructors/` and `learners/` folders contain more Markdown and/or R Markdown files that will be presented as accompanying pages in the Instructor and Learner views of the lesson, respectively.
-  - For example, the `instructors/` folder contains the source file for the Instructor Notes page, which - in addition to collating the inline Instructor Notes inlcuded in the episodes of a lesson - can contain general guidance for Instructors.
+  - For example, the `instructors/` folder contains the source file for the Instructor Notes page, which - in addition to collating the inline Instructor Notes included in the episodes of a lesson - can contain general guidance for Instructors.
   - The `learners/` folder contains `setup.md`, the source file for the setup instructions that will appear on the landing page of the lesson in the Learner view.
 - the `profiles/` folder contains a source file that can be used to provide learner profiles for the lesson: a way to describe its target audience.
 - the `site/` folder exists to store the built version of the lesson site, and should not be modified directly.